TristanSMP/TSMPDocs/index.md

 ---
 layout: page
-title: TSMP | Docs
+title: Evie's Discord Wiki
 has_children: true
 nav_order: 1
 ---
-# Welcome to the TSMP docs!
+# Welcome to the wiki!